gomaaz/Division-2-RSC-Raid-Helper-Tool/README.md

 - 🧠 **Non-Intrusive UI** – Transparent, click-through overlays that never block gameplay.
 - 🔒 **Safe & Controlled** – Includes a global stop hotkey (**F12**) to cancel all running loops instantly without exiting the script.
 - 🔁 **Customizable Key Mapping** – Easily edit all keys and timings to match your preferred control layout.

 ---

+##  Included Functions

+- **Quick Overcharge** – Deplets your hive immediatly to achieve direct overcharge.
+- **Shoker Punch Swap** – By quick swapping holster back and forth from and back to Shoker Punch, you can reset Cooldown immediatly
+- **Open Apparel Caches** - Opens up apparel caches quickly.
+Caution!
+This should not be unobserverd since long pressing x (eg for deleting charaters) is included.

+---